 What is the BFGoodrich All-Terrain T/A KO2?

 The BFGoodrich KO2 is well suited for all-terrain and can be used in all weather conditions.
 The KO2 is ideal for on-road and off-road driving as it can handle most driving conditions.
-They are carefully designed to provide superior off-road performance while delivering an excellent on-road driving grip.
+It is carefully designed to provide superior off-road performance while delivering an excellent on-road driving grip.

 The BFGoodrich All-Terrain KO2 has: